St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Non-geodesic flows and higher-order integrable systems

 \subsection{Lifted Hamiltonians with linear terms}

 The St\"ackel lift can also be easily accommodated to produce lifted systems admitting linear terms in the momenta.
-This kind of systems typically exhibits dissipation, and are physically interesting on its own.
+Systems of this kind admit linear terms in the momenta, which are associated with gyroscopic or, in suitable time-dependent or contact formulations, dissipative dynamics; they are physically interesting on their own.
+A straightforward way is to consider a lifting matrix of the form